prisma/specs/prisma-framework/Readme.md

 Generation is the process of taking a Prisma Schema and a capability map and generating a datasource client.
 We call a generated datasource client **Photon**.
 The API of these clients will depend on the datasource's capabilities.
 For example, the Postgres client will be a lot more capable than the Redis client.

-To generate datasource clients, Generators must implement the `generate` interface:
+To generate datasource clients, Generators must implement the `Generator` interface:

 ```ts
 import * as Capability from '../ast/capability'